Sparse Principal Component Analysis via Variable Projection: Results

 \subsection{Computational Performance}

 To demonstrate the computational performance of the proposed SPCA algorithms we compute the leading $k=10$ components for two data matrices.
 First, we consider the cases of small $p$ data.
-Figure~\ref{fig:comp_performace} shows the time until the objective function converges within a tolerance level of $10^{-5}$.
+Figure~\ref{fig:comp_performace} shows the number of iterations and time until the objective function converges within a tolerance level of $10^{-5}$.
 For comparison we show the performance of the SPCA algorithm using least angle regression (LARS) and coordinate descent (CD) as proposed by~\cite{zou2006sparse}.
-Our proposed algorithm based on variable projection outperforms both the LARS and CD algorithm.
+Our proposed algorithm based on variable projection outperforms both the LARS and CD algorithms in terms of the computational time.
+This is despite the fact that our algorithm requires more iterations.
+Clearly, the per iteration costs of the variable projection algorithm are substantially less than the computational costs of the LARS and CD algorithm.

 Further, the randomized accelerated SPCA algorithm outperforms the deterministic variable projection algorithms.
 The desired accuracy is achieved about $5$ times faster compared to the deterministic algorithm.
 This is despite the fact that the randomized algorithms require more iterations than the deterministic algorithm to converge.
 The computational advantage is even greater for the high-dimensional data setting (i.e., big $p$) as shown in Figure~\ref{fig:comp_performace2} The computational advantage of the randomized algorithm becomes pronounced with increasing dimensions of the input matrix.
 Hence, the randomized algorithm allows exploring a large space of tuning parameters and is well suited for performing cross-validation.